 It is hard to keep students focused at this time of year.
 I continue to search for materials that have speech therapy value and are not time intensive.
 Schools have also become more culturally sensitive which makes it even more of a challenge for what I can actually put up on a bulletin board.
 This activity meets many of the requirements.

 I often already have a tree from November’s bulletin board.
 I move the limbs so it looks more like a fir tree.
 I use the teacher trick of tracing the student’s hands on green paper and having them cut them out for leaves.
 I can staple these on the tree to provide the fir part of the tree.
-I will then have them make and add the paper ornaments.
+I then have students make and add the paper ornaments.

 I found this great paper ornament that meets the requirements.
 It is a simple activity that even the youngest children can complete and it allows practice following directions and retelling a sequence.
 It is found on http://howaboutorange.blogspot.com/2008/12/paper-flower-ornaments.html I have access to plenty of colored paper and glue sticks so I won’t need to get additional materials.